b1conrad/mic/README.md

 ## tools

-The requirements document (excerted above), along with three folders full of images were provided to us.
+The requirements document (excerpted above), along with three folders full of images were provided to us.

 1. WiFi Internet connection provided by the venue
 2. Macbook pro running macOS Monterey Version 12.4 (21F79)